sermon: Why Three Kings Are Missing From Matthew 1

 But this scripture says that the whole Bible is profitable.
 That means it is a practical and a useful tool, especially for the teacher.
 It is the standard for testing everything that claims to be true.
 It is our safeguard against false teaching, by giving warning when one turns aside.
 It is a source of guidance in the right path.
 It trains us how to understand how to live.
 It shows us how to do Christ's work in this world.
 And this scripture, II Timothy 3:16, is saying that we need all Scripture in order to function properly, even the begats.
 They are in there for some reason.
 Scripture combined with the Holy Spirit and experiences are the means by which a person is brought to maturity.
 We might change that and say it is the means by which we are brought to holiness.

 Turning our attention from the Old Testament, I think that even in the New Testament we pay little attention to the begats that are in there.
 And there are two chapters, Matthew 1 and Luke 3 that have an awful lot of begats in them as well.
 Now I have to confess to you that I am no different.
-I have to almost force myself to read into those chapters and studying into those chapters is something that I do not like to do at all.
+I have to almost force myself to read in those chapters, and studying into those chapters is something that I do not like to do at all.
 But, they are there, and when we do study into those chapters and compare them with lists that are given in the Old Testament, then some very interesting things begin to come to light.
-There are curious differences that appear comparing the begats in the book of Matthew, especially, with the begats that appear in other parts of the Old Testament.
+There are curious differences that appear when comparing the begats in the book of Matthew, especially, with the begats that appear in other parts of the Old Testament.
 Now we are going to be looking at one of those curious differences that occur between Matthew 1 and I Chronicles 3.

 Matthew 1:8 Asa begat Jehoshaphat, Jehoshaphat begat Joram, and Joram begat Uzziah.